grimmer0125/algorithms-vscode/README.md

 Take `LeetCodeTests/1-twoSum.cpp` as an example.

-- in terminal, type `g++ -g 1-twoSum.cpp`, then `a.out` (default name) will be generated.
+- ~~in terminal, type `g++ -g 1-twoSum.cpp`, then `a.out` (default name) will be generated.~~
-- select this file in VS code, then choose `C++ config` in Debug panel to launch.
-The current `.vscode/launch.json` is for macOS, please read https://code.visualstudio.com/docs/languages/cpp to modify it if yours OS is not macOS.
+- select this file in VS code, then choose `C++: currentFile_build-debug` in Debug panel to build+launch.

+`.vscode/launch.json or tasks.json` are for macOS, please read https://code.visualstudio.com/docs/languages/cpp to modify the cpp part of them if yours OS is not macOS.